abssimon/harmonic-drive-tooth-profile-generator/readme.md

 ##### -mode

--mode=both - is default and will generate a flex and a rigid gear (in "test.svg") -mode=ani - will generate the gear animation (in "test.html") -mode=flex - will generate a round "undeformed" flexgear (in "test.svg") -mode=rigid - will generate the a rigid gear (in "test.svg")
+- mode=both - is default and will generate a flex and a rigid gear (in "test.svg")
+- mode=ani - will generate the gear animation (in "test.html")
+- mode=flex - will generate a round "undeformed" flexgear (in "test.svg")
+- mode=rigid - will generate the a rigid gear (in "test.svg")

 ##### -config